 Welcome to my website.
-I’m an Anglican presbyter, teacher, speaker, and writer.
-I serve as vicar of St. Paul’s Reformed Episcopal Church in Greenfield, Indiana, though my time here is drawing to a close.
-I am also president of the Anglican Bible and Book Society.
+I’m an Anglican minister, teacher, speaker, and writer.
+I most recently served as vicar of St. Paul’s Reformed Episcopal Church in Greenfield, Indiana.
+I am president of the Anglican Bible and Book Society.

 In time past, I served as a chaplain in the U.S. Army, with which I deployed to Iraq and Afghanistan.
 My experiences in the military shaped me a great deal, and my heart still quickens when I think about my soldiers and their families, about war, and about the ministry of chaplains.
 On occasion, you may see this come through my writing–I assure you, however, that whatever surfaces is only the tip of what is within my heart.

 My writing here is sometimes ordered and sometimes rambling.
 I’ve arranged the topics I address into these categories: